What are Bookmarks in Power BI?

 Note: Import Data from Excel to Power BI and create a chart.

 Copy and paste the data directly to Power BI or you can copy the data to excel file and then import to Power BI as Excel file reference.
-So you can download the excel workbook template from the below link which is used for this example of Power BI bookmark.
+So you can download the excel workbook template from the below link.

 Follow the below steps to create bookmarks in Power BI.